-For the year ended December 31, 2012 and the nine months ended September 30, 2013, the Company generated a net loss of \$2,557,820 and \$745,215, respectively.
-As of December 31, 2012 and September 30, 2013, the Company has an accumulated deficit of \$80,194,353 and \$80,939,568 and had cash and cash equivalents totaling \$633,022 and \$681,237, respectively.
+For the years ended December 31, 2013 and 2012, the Company generated a net loss of \$1,526,773 and \$2,557,820, respectively.
+As of December 31, 2013 and 2012, the Company has an accumulated deficit of \$81,721,126 and \$80,194,353 and had cash and cash equivalents totaling \$103,634 and \$633,022, respectively.

 Currently, our primary focus is to expand the domestic and international distribution of our PIFA Heparin/PF4 rapid assays and support Chubeworkx international distribution of its CHUBE private-labeled breath alcohol detectors.

-The Company continues initial commercialization tasks for METRON and VIVO, as well as development activities for its PIFA PLUSS® Infectious Disease single-use assays, Breath Ketone "Check", and Breath

-PulmoHealth "Check" products, including advancement of the steps required for FDA clearance or CE marking in the EU where necessary.
+The Company continues initial commercialization tasks for METRON and VIVO, as well as development activities for its PIFA PLUSS® Infectious Disease single-use assays, Breath Ketone "Check", and Breath PulmoHealth "Check" products, including advancement of the steps required for FDA clearance or CE marking in the EU where necessary.